Frequently Asked Questions

 Whilst the site is suitable for children of all ages, we would suggest that children are accompanied at all times by a person of 16 years or over.

-Young persons (16 and 17 year olds) must be accompanied by an adult after 8pm.
+Young persons (17 and under) must be accompanied by an adult after 8pm.

 Edinburgh's Christmas does not have an official buggy park, however buggies can generally be left next to the entrance of a ride with the permission of the ride staff.
 Edinburgh's Christmas accepts no responsibility for buggies left with ride staff.
 Buggies are left at the owners risk.